Monte Carlo Methods

 In one dimension, the HPD region corresponds to the interval (or union of intervals) containing the values of highest posterior density, with total mass equal to the target credibility level (e.g., 95%).
 In this case, HPD regions are sometimes called highest density intervals (HDIs).

 Unlike central credible intervals, HPD regions are not required to be symmetric or centered around the mean.
 This makes them especially useful when the posterior distribution is skewed or multimodal.
-In such cases, HPD regions better capture the actual regions of highest posterior density, and for unimodal distributions, the HPD interval is guaranteed to be the shortest interval containing \(1-\alpha\) probability mass.
+In such cases, HPD regions better capture the actual regions of highest posterior density.
+For unimodal distributions, the HPD region is in fact a single interval — the shortest interval containing \(1-\alpha\) probability mass.

 Markov Chain Monte Carlo (MCMC)